NHMRC is an independent agency within the Health and Ageing portfolio. View more information on the NHMRC structure.

-As of March 2019 the National Health and Medical Research Council is an accredited Breastfeeding Friendly Workplace (BFW) with the Australian Breastfeeding Association (ABA).
+As of March 2019, NHMRC is an accredited Breastfeeding Friendly Workplace (BFW) with the Australian Breastfeeding Association (ABA).
 Breastfeeding Friendly Workplace Accreditation is awarded by the ABA to organisations that provide simple criteria to support their breastfeeding employees in the workforce, so that they can meet both their work and family commitments.
-For more information on Breastfeeding Friendly Workplaces please see the ABA’s website.
+Find more information on Breastfeeding Friendly Workplaces.

 Diversity and inclusion